Distinguish your period from just spotting

 The first day of the menstrual cycle is also the first day of the menstrual period /bleeding and the very first day you observe bright red blood.
 (Brown spotting is not considered a menstrual period.)
 However, some persons who spot several days before their menses may have an issue with hormones and the corpus luteum (short corpus luteum phase).

-If you are trying to get pregnant and you have regular spotting before your real period begins, we suggest that in addition to using the ovulation calendar, you also add BBT (basal body temperature) and an ovulation detection kit in order to find out when you get pregnant.
-If you have a lot of spotting you might want to talk to your Ob-Gyn and assess your progesterone level shortly after presumed ovulation.
+If you are trying to get pregnant and you have regular spotting before your real period begins, we suggest that in addition to using the ovulation calendar, you also use the BBT (basal body temperature) and an ovulation detection tool in order to find out when you can get pregnant.
+If you have a lot of spotting, you might want to talk to your Ob-Gyn and assess your progesterone level shortly after presumed ovulation.

 What happens during a menstrual cycle?

-The menstrual cycle begins with the first day of bleeding of the menstrual bleeding or period, and the menstrual cycle ends the daye before the next menstrual bleeding.
+The menstrual cycle begins with the first day of bleeding and ends the day before the next menstrual bleeding.

-There are essentially two halfs of the menstrual cycle:
+- There are essentially two halves of the menstrual cycle: